-It is Unlawful To:
+It Is Unlawful To:

-- Kill or take any wild animal except by authorized firearms or authorized traps, by falconry, or by long bow and arrow. - Set or tend a snare, or a swivel, pivot, or set gun, or use any polsonous or stupefying substance to kill, take, harm or molest any wild animal or bird, except as provided by law. - Destroy a fence or wall or crop, or leave open any gate or bars; penalty may include criminal conviction and subsequent license revocation. - 4.
-Guide without a guide's license - Assist another person in trapping or tending traps unless you have a trapper's license. - Have traps set in any organized place without visiting them at least once each day, except beaver sets, and removing any animal trapped. - 7.
-Have in possession any wild animal or part thereof, taken in violation of law. - Hunt or trap without being properly licensed, or to hunt or trap or buy another license after a license has been suspended, or to possess a license which has been altered. - Keep upland game and fur-bearing animals alive into or during closed season after taking them in open season, except per regulations for game breeder's license, menagerie license, and importation by permit. - 10.
+- Kill or take any wild animal except by authorized firearms or authorized traps, by falconry, or by long bow and arrow.
+(Sec.
+2459.) - Set or tend a snare, or a swivel, pivot, or set gun, or use any poisonous or stupefying substance to kill, take, harm or molest any wild animal or bird, except as in Section 2451, - Destroy a fence or wall or crop, or leave open any gate or bars; penalty may include license revocation.
+(Sec.
+1902.) - 4.
+Guide without a guide's license.
+(Sec.
+2053,) - Assist another person in trapping or tending traps unless you have a trapper's license.
+(Sec.
+2402.) - Have traps set in any organized place without visiting them at least once each day, except beaver sets, and removing any animal trapped.
+(Sec.
+2351.) - Have in possession any wild animal or part thereof, taken in violation of law.
+(See sec.
+2455.) - Hunt or trap without being properly licensed, or to hunt or trap or buy another license after a license has been suspended, or to possess a license which has been altered.
+(Sec.
+2302.) - Keep game and fur-bearing animals alive into or during closed season after taking them in open season, except per Section 2106 (game breeder's license).
+(Sec.
+2402.) - 10.
 To disturb or take any trap or disturb or take any fur-bearing animal from a trap other than your own without consent of the trap owner.
 (A landowner or legal occupant may remove a trap which has been set without his permission.)
+(Sec.
+2451.)